drshahizan/software-engineering/materials/module4/alovey1014/readme.md

 ### 5. Requirements management:
 As the project progresses, requirements may change due to evolving needs, new stakeholders, or other factors.
 Therefore, it is important to manage the requirements throughout the project to ensure that they remain relevant and achievable.

+## User Requirement
+User requirements for a student engagement system can be gathered by considering the needs and preferences of the various users of the system.
+Here are some possible user requirements that can be considered:

+## 1. Students
+Students are the primary users of the system and their requirements should be a top priority.
+Some user requirements for students may include:

+- Easy navigation and intuitive design to make it easy to access and use the system
+- Personalization options to tailor the experience to individual preferences
+- Accessibility features to ensure all students can use the system, regardless of disabilities
+- Communication tools to enable collaboration and interaction with peers and instructors
+- Learning management tools to track their progress, view course materials, and complete assignments
+- Notifications to alert them of important deadlines or events
+- Gamification features to keep them engaged and motivated

+### 2. Administrators
+Administrators will have different requirements as well, focused on the overall goals and objectives of the institution.
+Some of their requirements may include:

+- Access to analytics and reporting tools to monitor student engagement levels and identify trends or issues
+- Customization options to tailor the system to the specific needs of the institution
+- Integration with other institutional systems and tools for seamless data management
+- Scalability to handle a growing number of users and data
+- Security features to ensure the protection of student data and information

+## System Requirement
+System requirements for a student engagement system can be defined by considering the technical specifications needed to support the functionality of the system.
+Here are some possible system requirements that may be considered:

+### 1. Hardware requirements
+The system will need to be hosted on a server or servers with sufficient processing power, memory, and storage to support the expected workload.

+### 2. Software requirements
+The system may require specific software components, such as a web server, a database management system, and other software tools necessary to support the functionality of the system.

+### 3. Compatibility requirements
+The system should be compatible with various devices, including desktops, laptops, tablets, and smartphones, and across different operating systems and web browsers.

+### 4. Security requirements
+The system should have strong security measures in place to protect the privacy and security of student data, including encryption and access control.

+### 5. Performance requirements
+The system should be able to handle the expected workload, including high traffic periods, and should be able to perform all functions quickly and efficiently.

+### 6. Availability requirements
+The system should be available 24/7 to ensure that students and faculty can access it whenever they need it, and it should have a backup and disaster recovery plan in place in case of system failure or other issues.

+### 7. Integration requirements
+The system should be able to integrate with other existing systems used by the institution, such as the student information system, learning management system, and other educational software.

+### 8. Testing and maintenance requirements
+The system should undergo regular testing to ensure that it is functioning properly and to identify any issues that need to be addressed.
+It should also have a maintenance plan in place to ensure that it is updated and maintained over time.

 ## Stakeholder
 ### 1. Students